Azure/azure-functions-openai-extension/README.md

 }
 ```

-## Default Open AI models
+## Default OpenAI models

 1. Chat Completion - gpt-3.5-turbo
 1. Embeddings - text-embedding-ada-002
 1. Text Completion - gpt-3.5-turbo

-While using non-Azure Open AI, you can omit the Model specification in attributes to use the default models.
+While using non-Azure OpenAI, you can omit the Model specification in attributes to use the default models.

 ## Contributing